anantshukla/ui-tinder-clone-reactjs/README.md

 *This application is written in ReactJS*

+*This application is clone of Tinder, with the famous Left and Right Swiping Functionality :)*

+*I suggest you to resize the width of the window, so as the simulate the mobile environment*

-*This application is clone of Tinder.
-We have used Google FireBase for the Database*
+*I have used Google FireBase for the Database*

 *This is just for Practice and Challenge and was made in less than 3 hours.
 Please do dont use this for anything that can get you into trouble :3*